userdw/RaspberryPi_3_Starter_Kit/README.md

 # RaspberryPi_3_Starter_Kit

 # [ENGLISH] Raspberry Pi 3 Starter Kit
 This repository has been created as the companion for Raspberry Pi 3 Starter Kit.
-Raspberry Pi 3 Starter Kit itself is a suitable start point for both hobbyist and academist alike to start exploring the features offered by  Broadcom BCM2837 SoC, which is embedded as the main processor on Raspberry Pi 3 board.
+Raspberry Pi 3 Starter Kit itself is a suitable start point for both hobbyist and academist alike to start exploring the possibilities offered by  this inexpensive mini PC platform.
 For more information about each products please visit links below:
 * [Raspberry Pi 3 Starter Kit](http://digiwarestore.com/en/) - Raspberry Pi Starter Kit's product page
 * [Raspberry Pi](https://www.raspberrypi.org/) - Raspberry Pi as the main development board